-I am not a coffee person, I only like the ambience of the cafe hee.
+I am not a coffee person, but the Vietnam coffee is so aromatic!
+Their coffee is bitter but has a nice sweet aftertaste and I really enjoyed it.
+And of course the nice ambience of the cafe makes it even more enjoyable!
 Right opposite the atas (upmarket) Saigon Center is the Saigon square selling factory rejects and replicas.

-We didn’t spend a lot of time here as it is only 1 storey.
+I honestly can’t tell which are the replicas and which are the rejects and the pricing, while cheaper than the authentic brands, didn’t entice us to purchase anything.
+We didn’t spend a lot of time here as it is only 1 storey and a lot of the stuff are repetitive.
 So we head back to our hotel to enjoy our complimentary tea break!

-Initially I thought it will just be a simple tea and pastries.
+Initially I thought it will just be simple afternoon tea and pastries.
 So imagine our surprise when they present us with these 2 plates of food!
 It’s a huge plus for us with a kid who loves fruits and small bites.
-After a filling tea break, we rest our feet before embarking to the next market.
+The food were good and fruits were fresh.
+After a filling tea break, we rested our feet before embarking to the next market.

 Ben Thành market, the one that many people comment that is extremely touristy and nasty with exorbitant prices, is the one that is most interesting.
 We didn’t experience anything unpleasant.
 True that the vendors will try to talk to you but simply walk on with a smile, and nothing that they can do to you.
 The variety here is more diverse and while the shops are repetitive, you can still find an array of local products, souvenirs, Vietnam coffees and fashion.
 When night falls, the indoor market will close and set up outside forming the night market.